Lethja/Newth/Watcom/README.md

 ## Setup Watcom build environment

-The Open Watcom build environment needs to be setup before it can be used.
+The Open Watcom build environment needs to be set up before it can be used.
 A script is included to do this.
 On a typical DOS installation of Open Watcom run the following to enable the build environment.

 > Note: the following steps will need to be repeated each time DOS boots.